koitsu/tcecosystem-guide/content/thorswap/tracking-a-withdrawal.md

 If your transaction is found, check to see which queue it's in; this will give you an idea of how long it will be before your transaction makes it onto the blockchain.
 Refer to [THORChain queues](../thorchain/queues.md) for details.

-To check the condition of your loan, refer to [Loan status](../thorchain/loan-status.md) for details.

 [1]: https://docs.thorchain.org/thornodes/overview#churning
 [9R THORChain Tracker /pending endpoint]: https://track.ninerealms.com/pending